erich666/chex_latex/README.md

     bin\aspell list -t < C:\temp\alltext.txt > C:\temp\alltypos.txt

 This gives a long file of misspelled (or, more likely, not found, such as names) words, in order encountered.
-The same author's name will show up a bunch of times, other code bits and whatnot will show up, etc. I find it much faster to look at a sorted list of typos, showing each word just once.
+The same author's name will show up a bunch of times, code bits will get listed again and again, and other spurious problems flagged.
+I find it much faster to look at a sorted list of typos, showing each word just once.

 To make such a list, use the script aspell_sorter.pl: